 The Quick Answer

 Kava (botanical name Piper methysticum) is made from the root of a pepper plant native to the South Pacific.
-The root is dried, ground into a fine powder, and mixed with cold water to make a brown, earthy-tasting drink.
-It contains natural compounds called kavalactones that produce a calm, relaxed, mildly euphoric feeling.
+Kava root is dried, ground into a fine powder, and mixed with cold water to make a brown, earthy-tasting drink.
+Kava contains natural compounds called kavalactones that produce a calm, relaxed, mildly euphoric feeling.

-It is non-alcoholic, legal in the United States, and has been a centerpiece of Pacific Island culture for thousands of years — used in ceremonies, social gatherings, and even peace negotiations between tribes.
+Kava is non-alcoholic, legal in the United States, and has been a centerpiece of Pacific Island culture for thousands of years — used in ceremonies, social gatherings, and peace negotiations between tribes.

 In one sentence